-Sick leave accruals are granted to all probationary, tenured, term (1-4), renewable term, or clinical faculty who are currently 50% FTE or greater.
-In addition, temporary faculty who currently are 25% FTE or greater and were also 25% FTE or greater in the prior academic semester will accrue sick leave.
-Sick leave pay will not be made to a member of the faculty during an academic period in which the faculty member does not hold a paid appointment.
+Sick time accruals are granted to all probationary (tenure track), tenured, term (1-4), renewable term, or clinical faculty who are currently 50% FTE or greater.
+In addition, temporary faculty who currently are 25% FTE or greater and were also 25% FTE or greater in the prior academic semester will accrue sick time.
+Paid sick time will not be made to a member of the faculty during an academic period in which the faculty member does not hold a paid appointment.